 § 117.07 POWERS, DUTIES, AND PROCEDURES.

-1. The Board shall meet at a minimum once a quarter.

-2. The Board shall establish its own practices, rules, and procedures.
+- 1. The Board shall meet as needed. - 2.
+The Board shall establish its own practices, rules, and procedures.
 Formalized rules and procedures shall be in writing and filed with the City Clerk.

 3. Approval or Denial of Licenses: